 Weglot offers a first “automatic translation” layer to help you avoid starting from scratch.
 It also enables you to then manually edit whatever you need.

-To begin editing your translations, click the “Edit my translations” button in the Weglot screen in the WordPress admin.
+To begin editing your translations, click the “Edit my translations” button on the Weglot screen in the WordPress admin.

 Weglot’s impressive Visual Editor lets you edit and modify translations directly within the context of your WordPress multi language site.